-Although it was hazy and drizzly the two days we spent camping in the park, it was a welcome respite from the bizarre Swiss heat wave we’ve been experiencing.
+Although it was raining the two days we spent camping in the park, it was a welcome respite from the bizarre Swiss heat wave we’ve been experiencing.
 There is almost nothing I love more than enjoying a cup of campfire-brewed espresso while surveying a cool, foggy morning.

 When the rain started coming down a bit harder, we caught the local (free) bus into the nearby town of Cogne.
 We ducked into a restaurant for a warm lunch of local specialties.
 Turns out what fondue is to the Swiss Alps, polenta is to the Italian side.
 The grits-like dish around Cogne was prepared absolutely slathered in a strong, melted mountain cheese.
 Which seems to suggest that no matter what part of the Alps you’re in, cheese is the main course.
 Of course, the antipasti was equally delectable…